KScott6/SCINet_walkthroughs/genome_assembly/README_pacbio.md

 genome_size_Mbp
    * Used in assembly step

+ncbi_tax_ID
+   * Used in NCBI FCS genome cleaning step
+   * get the TaxIDs from NCBI Taxonomy database
+   * Be as specific as you're able to be (to genus level preferred)

 The species column in the example sheet is not used by any of my scripts and only exists for your benefit.